odoo/odoo/doc/reference/javascript_reference.rst

 * ``Failed modules``:
   A javascript error is detected
 * ``Rejected modules``:
-  The module returns a rejected deferred.
+  The module returns a rejected Promise.
 It (and its dependent modules) is not loaded.
 * ``Rejected linked modules``:
   Modules who depend on a rejected module